nacl-gb3/NaCl-TokyoNightTmux/README.md

 ### Widgets

 For widgets add following lines in you `.tmux.conf`
-Custom settings tagged with glbondiii-tokyo-night-tmux
+Custom settings tagged with nacl-tokyo-night-tmux

 #### Git/Web Git Widget
 This widget is enabled by default (I think).
 To disable it: